 Click on the link for the Coast Guard Auxiliary form.
 It will open in a new browser window.
 Just as it opens, there will be a drop-down menu in the upper right corner.
 (It disappears after a few seconds; if you need to make it “reappear,” reload/refresh the page.)
 Click on Open in Acrobat Reader.

 It will open in Adobe Acrobat Reader.
 Click on the blanks (light blue spaces) and fill in your information.
 (No, I haven’t yet completed it all in the screenshot below.)

 To save the completed form, either click on File/Save As or on the floppy disk “Save” icon.
 Put it in the folder you wish and name it whatever you want.
 I call ours BG Float Plan (BG=Barefoot Gal).
 If needed, you can print a completed copy, too.

 Now you can attach the file to an email to send to your friend!

-For future trips, you can bring up the same file — again in Adobe Acrobat Reader (if you haven’t made it your default PDF reader, don’t just double-click the file name to open it but instead, right click on the file name, select Open with and then choose Adobe Acrobat Reader).
+For future trips, you can bring up the same file again in Adobe Acrobat Reader DC.
+If you haven’t made it your default PDF reader, don’t just double-click the file name to open it.
+Instead, right-click on the file name, select Open with and then choose Adobe Acrobat Reader DC.
 Simply edit the fields that have changed and then save and send to your contact — no need to fill it out from scratch.Some links above (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases.
 Learn more.